MicrosoftDocs/office-developer-client-docs/docs/shared/handle-high-dpi-and-dpi-scaling-in-your-office-solution.md

 }
 ```

-### Custom task pane
+<h3 id="custom-task-panes">Custom task panes</h3>

 A custom task pane is created as a child window by Office.
 When running on Windows Fall Creators Update (1709), your custom task pane will run using the same DPI awareness mode as Office.
 When running on Windows April 2018 Update (1803) and later, your custom task pane will run using System DPI awareness mode.

 Because custom task panes are child windows, they cannot receive DPI notifications.
-If they are drawing incorrectly, the user will need to use Office DPI compatibility mode.
+If they are drawing incorrectly, the user will need to use [Office DPI compatibility mode](https://support.office.com/en-us/article/office-support-for-high-definition-displays-6720ca0e-be59-41f6-b629-1369f549279d).
 If your custom task pane creates top-level windows, those windows can run in any DPI awareness mode and receive DPI change notifications.
-For more information, see the Top-level window management section in this article.
+For more information, see the [Top-level window management](#Top-level-window-management) section in this article.

-### COM add-in
+<h3 id="com-add-ins">COM add-ins</h3>

 COM add-ins that create top-level windows can receive DPI notifications.
-You should create a context block to set the thread to the DPI awareness that you want for your window, then create your window.
+You should create a [context block](#Build-a-context-block-for-incoming-thread-calls) to set the thread to the DPI awareness that you want for your window, then create your window.
 There’s a lot to handling the DPI notifications correctly, so be sure to read [High DPI Desktop Application Development on Windows](https://docs.microsoft.com/en-us/windows/desktop/hidpi/high-dpi-desktop-application-development-on-windows#related-topics) for more details.

-The WM_DPICHANGED message is sent when the DPI for a window has changed.
-In unmanaged code, this message is handled by the Window Procedure for the HWND.
-Sample DPI change handler code can be found in the WM_DPICHANGED article.
+The [WM_DPICHANGED](https://msdn.microsoft.com/en-us/library/windows/desktop/dn312083(v=vs.85).aspx) message is sent when the DPI for a window has changed.
+In unmanaged code, this message is handled by the [Window Procedure](https://msdn.microsoft.com/en-us/library/windows/desktop/ms633570(v=vs.85).aspx) for the HWND.
+Sample DPI change handler code can be found in the [WM_DPICHANGED](https://msdn.microsoft.com/en-us/library/windows/desktop/dn312083(v=vs.85).aspx) article.

 COM add-ins that show child windows that are parented to a window in Office cannot receive DPI notifications.
-If they are drawing incorrectly, the user will need to use Office DPI compatibility mode.
+If they are drawing incorrectly, the user will need to use [Office DPI compatibility mode](https://support.office.com/en-us/article/office-support-for-high-definition-displays-6720ca0e-be59-41f6-b629-1369f549279d).

-### ActiveX controls
+<h3 id="activex-controls">ActiveX controls</h3>

 How to support DPI scaling in ActiveX controls depends on whether the control is windowed or windowless.

 #### Windowed ActiveX controls

 Windowed ActiveX controls receive a WM_SIZE message each time the control is resized.
-When this event is triggered, the event handler code can call the GetDpiForWindow function using the HWND of the control to get the DPI, calculate the scale factor differences, and adjust as needed.
+When this event is triggered, the event handler code can call the [GetDpiForWindow](https://docs.microsoft.com/en-us/windows/desktop/api/winuser/nf-winuser-getdpiforwindow) function using the HWND of the control to get the DPI, calculate the scale factor differences, and adjust as needed.

-The following example enables an MFC-based ActiveX control to respond to the OnSize event.
+The following example enables an MFC-based ActiveX control to respond to the **OnSize** event.

 ``` c++
 void ChangeWindowFontDPI(HWND hWnd, UINT dpi)